 Former Celtic and Motherwell goalkeeper Gordon Marshall followed his father, also a goalkeeper called Gordon, into the game.
 But while Gordon Senior was capped by England at under-23 level, Gordon junior elected to play for Scotland, winning one full cap against the United Stated in May 1992.
 His brother Scott also became a professional footballer and went on to play for Southampton and Celtic, but elected not to become a keeper like the rest of his family.

-Liverpool's David Martin is the son of former West Ham defender Alvin Martin.
+David Martin is the son of former West Ham defender Alvin Martin.
+His brother Joe followed in his father's footsteps and became a defender.

 Paraguay goalkeeper José Luís Chilavert was selected alongside his brother, Rolando - a midfielder, for the 1986 World Cup Finals in Mexico.